mhomidi/threashold-util-sim/README.md

 Additionally, we empirically analyze Dice by comparing it to state-of-the-art allocation mechanisms, showing that Dice outperforms the state of the art across various performance and efficiency metrics while providing provable fairness guarantees.

 ## Installation
-Installation of MARS is too easy.
+Installation of Dice is too easy.
 At it is written in Python, you just need to create a virtual environment with python and install the dependencies:

 ```
 git clone https://github.com/mhomidi/dice.git